 Passage planning, Chartwork & Position fixing

-This will help people studying for their master 200 and the officer of the Watch (yacht 500).
+This will help people studying for their Master 200 and the Officer of the Watch (Yacht 500).

 You will also learn how to position fix using charted objects, calculate the compass course to steer and how to counteract tidal stream and leeway.